Ficool

 "I'm a perfume seller… and a spiritualist, too.
 I saw how they turned you away.
 Mind if I speak with you for a moment?"

-Staring at him with a subtle intensity, the Fragrance Seller asked:
+Staring at him with subtle intensity, the Fragrance Seller asked,

 "So… you're a spiritualist, as you say?"

-The boy let out a faint, smug laugh and said proudly:
+The man let out a faint, smug laugh and said proudly,

 "I'm not just a spiritualist.
 I can speak with yokai and spirits.
 You think I don't see them?"

-The Fragrance Seller looked at him neutrally, then responded in a flat tone:
+The Fragrance Seller looked at him neutrally and said flatly,

-A flicker of bitterness flashed in the boy's eyes he clearly caught the sarcasm and snapped:
+A flicker of bitterness flashed in the man's eyes.
+He clearly caught the sarcasm and snapped,

 "What do you want from me?
 Get to the point."

-The Fragrance Seller answered with a more conciliatory tone:
+The Fragrance Seller answered in a more conciliatory tone,

 "How about we form a team?
 You seem to know this village far better than I do.
 I'm just a traveler."

-The boy raised an eyebrow, a hint of challenge in his voice:
+The man raised an eyebrow, a hint of challenge in his voice:

 "Of course I know it.
 I'm from this village.
 I know everything about the curse… I even know the whole story."

-The boy replied in a tone laced with pride and sarcasm:
+The man replied in a tone laced with pride and sarcasm:

 "First, before we even talk about forming a team, I have conditions.
 My knowledge is valuable.
 And my spiritual abilities… are nothing short of unique."